uhgall/thrml-tv/doc/fcc-input-format.md

 # FCC Input Format

-Overview of the CSV files the FCC toolchain expects as input.
+Overview of the CSV files in input/fcc/.
+All data files included here are public information available on the FCC's website.

 ## `Domain.csv`